 - And other content assets that you might have.

 There’s no denying the importance of a content gap analysis to find loopholes in the existing content strategy.
 This will help you take adequate measures to fill them and drive more inbound traffic.

 Mapping the Content to the Buyer’s Journey

 Needless to mention that not every visitor would make a transaction.
 It may so happen that they looked for some information, compared other options, or just checked out the price.
-So, you must create contents for every part of the buyer’s journey.
+So, you must create content for every part of the buyer’s journey.

 It has been found that most brands create informative contents (like blog posts and case studies to attract audiences) and money pages to convert those visitors into buyers.
 But as a matter of fact, this creates content gaps, as it will fail to lure potential customers who are still in the consideration stage.
-A thorough content gap analysis will help you identify whether you have content for all the four stages of the funnel, that is awareness, consideration, decision, and success.
+A thorough content gap analysis will help you identify whether you have content for all four stages of the funnel, that is awareness, consideration, decision, and success.

-Awareness pages must targe keywords related to any problem that your customers might be facing.
+Awareness pages must target keywords related to any problem that your customers might be facing.
 The content should address this problem and offer valuable information.
 At the consideration stage, people compare various solutions to their problems.
 They might prefer to read comparison guides and reviews.